LeiFengDev/RoR/wvchallenges/se-challenge-payroll/solution/README.md

 ## Business model design

-* timeSheet
+* timesheet

-  Use timeSheet model to parse and validate the input working time records.
+  Use timesheet model to parse and validate the input working time records.
 It decouples the input data and entities, and can provide more variants to support different types of time records in the future.

   ```
   {
-    "timeSheet": [
+    "timesheet": [
       {
         "reportId": 40,
-        "record": [
+        "records": [
           {
             "date": "2016-11-04T04:00:00.000Z",
             "hours": 10.0,